 In Foundation Stage we put great emphasis on;

-- Developing skills in music, art, drama, dance, story-telling, role play through topics and the children‘s own interests.
+- Developing skills in music, art, drama, dance, story-telling, role play through learning themes and the children‘s own interests.

-- Giving children opportunities given to express themselves in a stimulating environment.
+- Giving children opportunities to express themselves in a stimulating environment.

 Assessment in EYFS